 The company formally assesses, at a hedge's inception and on an ongoing basis, whether the derivatives that are designated as hedges have been highly effective in offsetting changes in the cash flows of the hedged transactions and whether those derivatives may be expected to remain highly effective in future periods.
 When it is determined that a derivative is not, or has ceased to be, highly effective as a hedge, the company discontinues hedge accounting prospectively.
 When the company discontinues hedge accounting because it is no longer probable, but it is still reasonably possible that the forecasted transaction will occur by the end of the originally expected period or within an additional two-month period of time thereafter, the gain or loss on the derivative remains in AOCL and is reclassified to net earnings when the forecasted transaction affects net earnings.
 However, if it is probable that a forecasted transaction will not occur by the end of the originally specified time period or within an additional two-month period of time thereafter, the gains and losses that were in AOCL are recognized immediately in net earnings.
 In all situations in which hedge accounting is discontinued and the derivative remains outstanding, the company carries the derivative at its fair value on the consolidated balance sheets, recognizing future changes in the fair value in other income, net.
-For the first quarter of fiscal 2015, there were no gains or losses on contracts reclassified into earnings as a result of the discontinuance of cash flow hedges.
-As of January 30, 2015, the notional amount outstanding of forward contracts designated as cash flow hedges was

-\$140.9 million.
-Additionally, the company has one cross currency interest rate swap instrument outstanding as of January 30, 2015 for a fixed pay notional of 36.6 million Romanian New Leu and receive floating notional of 8.5 million Euros.
+For the second quarter and year-to-date periods of fiscal 2015, there were immaterial losses on contracts reclassified into earnings as a result of the discontinuance of cash flow hedges.
+As of May 1, 2015 and May 2, 2014, the notional amount outstanding of forward contracts designated as cash flow hedges was \$101.8 million and \$95.8 million, respectively.
+Additionally, as of May 1, 2015 and May 2, 2014, the company had one cross currency interest rate swap instrument outstanding for a fixed pay notional of 36.6 million Romanian New Leu and receive floating notional of 8.5 million Euros.